Year 3 2022/23

 Wednesday 5th January 2022

-Happy New Year to everyone in Year 3.
+Happy New Year to everyone in Year 3!
 It is great to be back and hear all about your Christmas break.

-Today we started our new English unit of work that is based on the text 'Cloud Tea Monkeys' by Mal Peet and Elspeth Graham.
+Today we started our new English unit of work that is based on the text 'The Cloud Tea Monkeys' by Mal Peet and Elspeth Graham.
 We started off by becoming tea tasters and we had a selection of teas to smell and to taste.
 We wrote some great descriptions.
-See the photos of our tea tasting below.
+See the photos of our tea tasting below!